Vinyl floors must sit on an even (flat) and rigid surface for the locking mechanism to work properly. So, does the vinyl floor need an underlayment?

 If there’s an existing floor, such as a laminate floor, there’s a chance there will be an existing underlayment under it.
 That’s because laminate floors are installed over an underlayment.

-In this case, you don’t need another underlayment since there is an existing one on the subfloor.
-If you want to use another underlayment, you must remove the existing underlayment first.
-That’s because too many underlays under your vinyl planks will not let the locks click.n
+In this case, you don’t need another one since there is an existing one on the subfloor.
+If you want to use a new underlayment, you must remove the existing one first.
+That’s because too many underlays can make the floor too high and prevent locks from working properly.

-Also, if there is an existing cushioned floor, you don’t need an underlayment.
-This is because cushioned tiles are always smooth and strong, making the floor an ideal base for vinyl plank flooring.
-So, you don’t need underlayment on a cushioned floor for the vinyl planks.
+Also, if there is an existing cushioned floor, you don’t need to install an underlay.
+This is because cushioned tiles are always smooth and strong, making them an ideal base for vinyl boards.

 4. For Bathroom Floors

-If you install vinyl planks in a bathroom, kitchen, or laundry room, you need a moisture protection underlayment beneath the floor to prevent water from getting to vinyl planks.
+If you install vinyl planks in a bathroom, kitchen, or laundry room, you need moisture protection beneath them to prevent water from damaging them.

 That’s because the bathrooms, kitchen, and laundry room floor are filled with water.
 Also, there are several water pipes under the ground of these floors.
 So, if any of these pipes get damaged, it will cause a water leak on the subfloor.
-The water leak will damage the vinyl floors if you don’t have a waterproof underlayment.
+The water leak will damage the vinyl boards if you don’t have waterproof sheeting underneath.

 Types of Underlayment You Can Use: